kxdang/kiendang.me/content/blog/107-python-bot-reboot/index.md

 Doing this solved my No module named 'telegram problem.

 However, like mentioned before, I needed to trigger it after the network comes on so that the Telegram bot can go online.
 Checking the network status can be used with the
 `After` and `Wants` or `Requires` flag.

 But I never got this to work... so my workaround was to trigger a restart of the execution after the bot fails to connect and returns a exit code after 5 seconds.
 This will keep looping the execution of my bot until it goes online.

 You need to create a service in your RB Pi4 cmdline by using:

-`sudo systemctl edit --force --full telegram_bot.service`
+`sudo systemctl edit --force --full telegram.bot_service`

 You'll receive a blank service where you can start filling out the Unit, Service and Install which is triggered by your Raspberry Pi 4 on boot (or reboot)

 ### systemd

 ```bash
 [Unit]
 Description=Telegram Bot